microsoft/vscode-cpptools/Extension/readme.developer.md

 This installs the isolated vscode environment if it is not currently installed for this repository.
 This is done automatically when running the tests, but can be run manually.

+> `yarn test regen` - update the pick lists in `.vscode/launch.json` for any new scenarios.

+This adds new entries in the the pick lists in `.vscode/launch.json` to include any new scenarios that you have added to the `test/scenarios` folder.
+It will add scenarios that have `assets` and `tests` folders (and have been compiled at least once).
+It does not overwrite or update existing entries.

+This saves you the effort of having to manually update the launch.json file.

 ---
 ### `yarn code`
 > #### `yarn code <folder|workspace|scenario>` - run vscode